 Please note that exchange rates are incredibly volatile and change all the time.
 You’ll receive a your account number once you’ve completed the online application form.
-It typically takes up to 5-7 working days for your welcome pack to arrive that will contain your Visa debit card.
+It typically takes up to 5-7 working days for your welcome pack to arrive that will contain your Debit Master Card.

 If I transfer funds from my Citibank plus account (set up in Australia) to an American account, what fees will be I charged?
 What is the maximum amount that can be transferred at one time?